newsdev/elex-loader/README.md

 #### 0. Configuration
 * Edit [candidate.csv](https://github.com/newsdev/elex-loader/blob/master/overrides/candidate.csv) and/or [race.csv](https://github.com/newsdev/elex-loader/blob/master/overrides/race.csv) if you'd like to override race descriptions and/or candidates or ballot positions with different names or descriptions.

-#### 0. Initial data
+#### 1. Initial data
 * Loads initial data about the race, candidates, ballot issues and reporting units.

-* **Note**: Creates role, database and tables if they don't exist.
+* **Note**: Creates database and tables for this date if they don't exist.
 ```bash
 ./init.sh
 ```

-For this or any other shell commands, you can specify the race date manually:
+For this or other shell commands, you can set the race date manually, instead of using the environmental variable (in case you need to load data for multiple dates):

 ```
 ./init.sh 2016-02-01